Atlanta March 2023

 Average temperature low and high: 36°-58°

-As the weather warms up in Atlanta, now's the time to visit the Georgia Aquarium, the High Museum of Art, or the annual Atlanta Dogwood Festival for art, music, and awesome food.
+March signals the start of warmer weather in Atlanta, making it the perfect time to visit.
+Start with a trip to popular attractions including the Georgia Aquarium and the High Museum of Art, then stop for a bite at the nearby Georgia Food + Wine Festival.
 And speaking of food, the city is also known for its delicious Southern cuisine, including fried chicken, BBQ, and biscuits.
 During St. Patrick's Day, 5K races, parades, and pub crawls sweep the streets for major Irish-inspired fun.
-To keep the party going, check out some of Atlanta's live music, bars, and clubs.
+To keep the party going, check out some of Atlanta's nightlife with live music, bars, and clubs.
 And be sure to save this page for more events.

 March Event Calendar